Supporting members affected by wildfires

 We’re here for you.
 You can either:

 • Have the payment deposited directly into your bank account.
-Contact your case manager to have this set up; or
+Contact the Life and Disability department at 604 419-8040 to have this set up; or

 • Receive a new cheque to your temporary address.
-Contact your case manager for help with this.
+Contact the Life and Disability department at 604 419-8040 to have this set up.

 2. I had to evacuate my home before I received my last disability cheque.
 How can I access that money?